-Our best attempt to give meaning on type dependency on linear types, will be through dependency on a (co-Kleisli or co-Eilenberg-Moore) category of co-algbras for $!$.
-We will briefly return to the issue later, but most of the discussion is beyond the scope of this paper.\\ \\ In a linear dependent type theory, one could initially conceive of the option of an additive - denote with $\Sigma^\&_{x:X}A$ - and multiplicative - denote with $\Sigma^\otimes_{x:X}A$ - $\Sigma$-type to generalise the additive and multiplicative conjunction of intuitionistic linear logic.
+Our best attempt at giving meaning to type dependency on linear types will be through dependency on a (co-Kleisli or co-Eilenberg-Moore) category of co-algebras for $!$.
+We will briefly return to the issue later, but most of the discussion is beyond the scope of this paper.\\ \\ In a linear dependent type theory, one could initially conceive of an additive $\Sigma$-type, denoted by $\Sigma^\&_{x:X}A$, and a multiplicative $\Sigma$-type, denoted by $\Sigma^\otimes_{x:X}A$, to generalise the additive and multiplicative conjunction of intuitionistic linear logic.
 The modality would relate the additive $\Sigma$-type of linear type families to the multiplicative $\Sigma$-type of intuitionistic type families, through a Seely-like isomorphism:

 The idea is that the linear $\Sigma$-types should simultaneously generalise the conjunctions from propositional linear logic and the $\Sigma$-types from intuitionistic dependent type theory.